distribution/distribution/docs/configuration.md

 This variable overrides the `/var/lib/registry` value to the `/somewhere` directory.

+>**NOTE**: It is highly recommended to create a base configuration file with which environment variables can be used to tweak individual values.
+Overriding configuration sections with environment variables is not recommended.

 ## Overriding the entire configuration file

 If the default configuration is not a sound basis for your usage, or if you are having issues overriding keys from the environment, you can specify an alternate YAML configuration file by mounting it as a volume in the container.